paullally/Word-Connect/README.md

 >As a user, I want to be able start a new game after my game has finished without having to refresh the page.
 >As a user, I want to be able to see a timer and lives counter so I can keep track of my time and lives remaining

-The Add Game page has a form that you can fill out to create your own game this data will be posted to an google sheet through the google sheets api which will then be reviewed to see if its appropriate to add to the game
+The Add Game page has a form that you can fill out to create your own game this data will be posted to a google sheet through the fetch api which will then be reviewed to see if its appropriate to add to the game
 <br>
 This fufils the user story:
 >As a user, I want to be able to add games so I can see if my words and links will make it onto the website.